 Have you been arrested and charged with committing drug crimes in the state of Ohio?
 If so, you could be facing some severe penalties – including a lengthy prison sentence and a sizable fine.
-Call a Cincinnati drug crimes lawyer from Suhre & Associates, LLC at (513) 333-0014.
+Contact a Cincinnati drug crimes lawyer from Suhre & Associates, LLC at (513) 333-0014.

 Of course, you do not have to sit back and wait for the prosecution to convict and punish you.
 Instead, you can fight back against your charges in an effort to get them dismissed or reduced.
 To do so, however, you will need the assistance of an experienced drug crimes lawyer, like those here at Suhre & Associates, LLC, in Cincinnati, OH.